rithumithra/vytrix/README.md

 * Fraud detection improvements
 * Dashboard and analytics
 ---

 # Conclusion
 Vytrix provides a smart, automated, and fraud-resistant solution to protect gig workers from income loss.
-By combining behavioral intelligence with parametric triggers, it ensures fair and timely compensation in real-world conditions.
+By combining behavioral intelligence with parametric triggers, it ensures fair and timely compensation in real-world conditions.The system evolves from a rule-based prototype to an adaptive, data-driven model with dynamic thresholds and learning-based fraud detection.
 ---